microsoft/react-native-windows-samples/docs/native-modules-autolinking.md

 ### Manually run autolinking

-If you would like to run the autolinking process outside of the build, you can run the [React Native Windows CLI (autolink-windows)](autolink-windows-cli.md) command manually at any time.
+If you would like to run the autolinking process outside of the build, you can run the [autolink-windows command](autolink-windows-cli.md) manually at any time.

 ### Skipping autolinking